dtak/hip-mdp-public/README.md

 # Robust and Efficient Transfer Learning with Hidden Parameter Markov Decision Processes

-This repository contains an implementation of a framework for training and testing Hidden Parameter Markov Decision Processes [(write-up found on arXiv.org)](https://arxiv.org/abs/1706.06544) and other RL benchmarks.
+This repository contains an implementation of a framework for training and testing Hidden Parameter Markov Decision Processes (to appear at NIPS 2017, pre-print [available here](https://arxiv.org/abs/1706.06544)) and other RL benchmarks.

 ### Abstract